Certified Nursing Assistant Programs in Delaware: A Guide for 2023

 The Delaware CNA Examination features a written or oral portion consisting of 60 multiple-choice questions, which must be completed within 90 minutes.

-The clinical skills portion is administered individually, assessing a candidate’s knowledge of handwashing protocol, dressing, providing perineal care, catheter care, measuring and recording a radial pulse, among other essential skills.
+The clinical skills portion is administered individually, assessing a candidate’s knowledge of handwashing protocol, dressing, providing perineal care, catheter care, and measuring and recording a radial pulse, among other essential skills.

 CNA Certification Renewal and Continuing Education